perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 it’s not unlikely to need to represent Unicode characters above the BMP in a JSON document.

-You can do this by encoding the raw UTF-8, but some JSON has be encoded as plain ASCII.
+You can do this by encoding the raw UTF-8, but some applications require that JSON documents be plain ASCII.
 In that context we have to encode all characters as UTF-16 would represent them.
-This makes it a bit harder for a human to read and write JSON;
-for example, the pile-of-poo emoji (💩, U+1f4a9) is encoded as `"\ud83d\udca9"`.
+This makes it a bit harder for a human to read and write JSON; for example, the “pile-of-poo” emoji (💩, U+1f4a9) is encoded as `"\ud83d\udca9"`.

 # 3. Human Unfriendliness: Comments